Aishworya Educational Foundation is run by 5 senior members:

-“I have amazing memories of my time in Nepal, particularly of reading with the children and taking them out on trips to the cinema and the park.
-Having been there myself also means I can be completely committed to Aishworya because I know first-hand just how fantastic it is, and how well the children are looked after by Aama, Pramila, and the rest of the staff, friends and volunteers in Kathmandu.”
+“I have amazing memories of my time in Nepal.
+Having been there myself means I can be completely committed to Aishworya because I know first-hand just how fantastic it is, and how well the children are looked after.”

 Kimberley Smyth (Kalpana) – Communications Administrator